Glabs2/CapitalistPigBusinessSimulatorLikePigBusinessLikeBigBusinessStuff/README.md

 - [ ] Decide how basic game play will look like
 - [ ] Program capitalist menu screens
 - [ ] Program capitalist math
+  [ ] Program capitalist financial options
+- [ ] Program capitalist save file manager
 - [ ] Get an Artist into the development Team
 - [ ] Make the Artist do capitalist ASCII Art
 - [ ] Get an Musician into the development Team
 - [ ] Make the Musician compose capitalist midi Music
 - [ ] Release Alpha
 - [ ] Use Alpha to get more Developers (or code monkeys what ever we can get)
+- [ ] Add an introduction into the secret and exciting ways of capitalist pigs (Tutorial)

 Planed branches:
 1. Night Club